Being as an Ocean: Line-up changes, How We Both Wondrously Perish and self-titled album (2013–2015)

-Waiting for Morning to Come (2015–present)
+Waiting for Morning to Come and Proxy: An A.N.I.M.O.
+Story (2015–2021)

 On October 11, 2015, Tyler Ross revealed on his Twitter account that he was working on a new Being as an Ocean song.
 In a series of tweets, he confirmed that he was still working on that song, as well as another new song for the band.
 It has yet to be confirmed if these songs will be part of a fourth album, an EP or be released as stand-alone singles.
 On November 21, it was revealed that Connor Dennis was parting ways with the band in order to pursue a career as a professional session and touring drummer.

 On February 25, the band released "Dissolve" as a stand-alone single, announcing their signing to Equal Vision Records and using Jesse Shelley (Sleepwave live drummer) as their new drummer.

 During the last weeks of 2016, Being as an Ocean announced that their fourth studio album Waiting for Morning to Come would be released on June 9, 2017, however, the album did not meet this release date.
 It was met with an unexpected delay with no explanation given at the time by the band or Equal Vision why the album hadn't been released.
 On August 14, 2017, Tyler Ross confirmed that he had bought and secured the rights to the album and that the band would be releasing it independently on September 8.
 The band officially stated on their Facebook account on August 19 that they have become an independent band after buying out their contract with Equal Vision.
 The band would release two singles from the album in the weeks that followed, the first of these being "Thorns" and the second being "Black and Blue", which had been performed live prior to its release.

-On July 20, 2018 the band released the single "Alone".
+On July 20, 2018, the band released the single "Alone".

 In an interview with Dead Press! on November 4, 2018, whilst touring in London as part of the Impericon Never Say Die!
 Tour, Michael McGough confirmed that the band had recorded a new album with 11 tracks, and expect to release it early 2019.

+On September 13, 2019, Being as an Ocean released their fifth full-length album, PROXY: An A.N.I.M.O.
+Story independently.